clundstrom/Inscriber/README.md

 <strong>Development of Mobile Applications (5DV209)</strong> at Umeå University.
 Summer 2019.

-Made in Android Studio and written in Java.
+Made in Android Studio and written in Java.<br>
+All images used in this project are labeled for reuse with modification.
 #### Dependencies

 Android API Level 19-28

+* Firebase<br>
+* SSP, SDP
+* Glide
+* Android-Image-Slider

 #### Play Store description